 Macron vs. Le Pen: The French presidential runoff explained

-France’s presidential election shall be a rematch of the 2017 contest, when the far proper’s Marine Le Pen confronted off towards political newcomer Emmanuel Macron.
+France’s presidential election can be a rematch of the 2017 contest, when the far proper’s Marine Le Pen confronted off in opposition to political newcomer Emmanuel Macron.

-Macron received that race by practically two votes to at least one.
+Macron received that race by almost two votes to at least one.

-But whereas the candidates stay the identical, the 2022 race is shaping as much as be a really completely different affair.
+But whereas the candidates stay the identical, the 2022 race is shaping as much as be a really totally different affair.

 How does the election work?